Isabelle-123/whatsoup/README.md

 Clone the project.

-- Run "npm i" in roots folder.
+- Run "npm i" in root folder.
 - Go to client and run "npm i"
 - Go to back to root folder and run "npm run dev"